AHolwell/HomeLINK/README.md

 `register.ts` device slightly deviates from the others as the command is constructed from the device schema.

 `update.ts` deviates slightly further as it accesses the table twice.
-The first being a retirval of the device category to construct the correct update command.
+The first being a retrieval of the device category to construct the correct update command.

 ##### Supporting Code